OS-SiGNas/express-template-ts-class/README.md

 ### 1 - src/index.ts entry point with an IIFE

-### 2 - Initial server configuration such as environment variables are loaded into the config object in src/server/config.ts
+### 2 - Initial server configuration such as environment variables are loaded into the config object in src/server/Settings.ts

-### 3 - Express configuration and modules are loaded into the server object in src/server/index.ts
+### 3 - Express configuration and modules are loaded into the server object in src/server/Server.ts

+### 4 - All implementation and instances for http server will to be created in src/server/index.ts

-### 4 - All modules in the src/modules folder should export an object of type Express.Router and include them in the array declared in the src/modules/index.ts file, will be automatically exported and included in the server object.
+### 5 - All modules in the src/modules folder should export an object of type Express.Router and include them in the array declared in the src/modules/index.ts file, will be automatically exported and included in the server object.

 ```
 /***************************************************************